 The Fable Mountain Vineyards Jackal Bird – after the local Jackal Buzzards which perch on the strategically-placed raptor posts and help to dissuade the populations of Starlings and White Eyes from pecking at the ripening fruit – comes from grapes purchased widely around the Cape: Chenin from the Swartland, Chardonnay from Elgin and Stellenbosch, Viognier from the Voor Paardeberg and Grenache Blanc from as far away as the Karoo.
 Raised in both barrel and concrete eggs, the wine goes partly through malo-lactic fermentation.

-The Night Sky 2011 is based on 60% Syrah, blended with 25% Mourvèdre and 15% (of bought in) Grenache, a precursor to when the farms own plantings of the variety come into fruition with the 2015 vintage.
+The Night Sky is based on 60% Syrah, blended with 25% Mourvèdre and 15% (of bought in) Grenache, a precursor to the farms own plantings of the variety coming into fruition from the 2015 vintage.
 Whilst not an estate (or certified organic) wine, it speaks clearly from where it comes, with a real sense of the shale and graphite notes that one has come to expect from wines grown on the farm.
 There is a real freshness and focus here.

-The most impressive wine, however, is the estate grown Syrah 2011 with which we launch.
-It’s another Platter ‘Five Star’ wine, and demonstrates the same freshness and focus as the Night Sky, but with an even greater sense of minerality to the finish.
+The most impressive wine, however, is the estate grown Syrah.
+It’s another regular Platter ‘Five Star’ wine, and demonstrates the same freshness and focus as the Night Sky, but with an even greater sense of minerality to the finish.
 It tastes expensive and yes, it is expensive.
-And the 2012 (tasted as a barrel sample) is even better…

 Website : www.fablewines.com